emiko-sh/eye-hand-coordination-2026/code/README.md

-Eye-Hand Coordination Analysis (Tracing Task)
+## Eye-Hand Coordination Analysis (Tracing Task)
+Shishido, E. (2026).
+Beyond Expertise: Stable Individual Differences in Predictive Eye–Hand Coordination. arXiv:2602.07816. https://arxiv.org/abs/2602.07816

 This repository contains MATLAB source code for analyzing eye-hand coordination during drawing (tracing) tasks, using data from Tobii eye trackers and pen tablets.

+## Overview
+The program quantifies the relationship between gaze and pen position, calculating metrics such as "Gaze Precedence" (Time/Point) and movement velocity to understand how the gaze guides or follows the hand.

 The algorithms are based on the research by Yamasaki et al. (2015), focusing on extracting features of gaze and pen movement, including saccades, fixations, and pursuit movements.

-Overview
-The program quantifies the relationship between gaze and pen position, calculating metrics such as "Gaze Precedence" (Time/Point) and movement velocity to understand how the gaze guides or follows the hand.

 Reference
 Yamasaki, K., Itoh, T., Itoh, Y., Okazaki, S., Sadato, N., Imoto, K., Shishido, E., and Fukumura, N. (2015).
 Feature extraction of eye-hand coordination in tracing tasks of calligraphers.
 IEICE Tech.
 Rep., vol. 114, no. 515, NC2014-123, pp. 313–318.

-Key Features
+## Key Features
 Data Preprocessing & Coordinate Transformation

 Converts pixel coordinates from Tobii and pen tablets into real-world dimensions (mm) based on monitor resolution and aspect ratio.